This page allows you to do some date calculations. You can:

 To specify a list of holidays, save the main page (Date.html), the help-file (this (sub-)page; Date_hlp.html) and the XML-file (holiday list; Date.xml in a particular directory.
 Use the saved version of Date.html from now on and adapt the XML-file to your needs; it uses the following format:

-<?xml version="1.0" encoding="windows-1252" ?> <holidays>prologue
+<?xml version="1.0" encoding="windows-1252" ?> <holidays> | prologue |

 <date month="1" day="1" text="New Year's day" />

-<date month="12" day="25" text="Christmas day" />
+<date month="12" day="25" text="Christmas day" /> | format for fixed dates |

 <date easter="0" text="Easter Sunday" />